 While some employers may welcome the prospect to comb out wrongdoing within their company, others aren't so appreciative after filing a report.

 Whistleblowers play a crucial role in our society; however, they often face retaliation for their actions.
 As a whistleblower, you'll encounter different forms of retaliation, including continuous harassment, adverse performance reviews, pay decreases, transfer denials, and even wrongful termination.

 Fortunately, many of the laws that encourage whistleblowing also contain anti-retaliation provisions that prohibit this sort of conduct and are designed to protect employees.

 OSHA is the government agency within the Department of Labor that deals with whistleblower retaliation claims by enforcing the retaliation provisions of twenty-two different federal laws.
 However, it's important to remember the applicable deadlines for filing a retaliation claim – some need to be submitted within thirty calendar days after the alleged retaliation.

 Whistleblowing can be complicated.
 Consult a Los Angeles Employment Law Attorney to help.

 There's a reason numerous laws exist to protect employees – they often don't have the resources and negotiating power to effectively protect themselves from retaliation by their employers.
 The laws and agencies under the Department of Labor work to shut that gap by holding employers accountable and helping workers rectify their problems.

 However, collecting evidence, knowing which laws and agencies apply to your situation, and filing a complaint in time can seem daunting.
-Let a California employment lawyer advise you on the particulars and show you ways to report your employer to the Department of Labor.
+Let a California Employment Attorney advise you on the particulars and show you ways to report your employer to the Department of Labor.